antonio-war/SwiftyGPT/README.md

 let result: Result<String, Error> = await swiftyGPT.chat(message: "Hi how are you ?")
 ```

-### Response Handling
+## Response Handling

+In case you use high level methods the response will be directly in string format.
-Chat method in success case return a SwiftyGPTResponse object which is the entire transcript of ChatGPT HTTP response.
+In Deep case instead methods return a SwiftyGPTResponse object which is the entire transcript of ChatGPT HTTP response.
 To access the received message or messages you have to check the content of the 'choices' attribute.
 By default choices array size is one, so you can get the message in this way and read its content or other attributes.

 ```swift